durkinza/cdk-networkfirewall-l2/API.md

 The ideal examples shown below provide only the parameters required to create a resource.
 Wherever possible, optional parameters are available to give the same level of customization as the L1 API.

-#### Defaults
+### Defaults
-To keep the constructs unopionionated, default actions are required for deployment of new resources.
+To keep the constructs unopinionated, default actions are required for deployment of new resources.
 It may be possible to reduce boilerplate code more if default actions were to be defined.
 Some examples of possible opinionated approaches: